-Section - 27 - Specifies that, in the case of a first offence, a fine not to exceed \$2,000 and/or imprisonment for a term not exceeding three months may be levied.
+Section 27 - Specifies that, in the case of a first offence, a fine not to exceed \$2,000 and/or imprisonment for a term not exceeding three months may be levied.
 In the case of subsequent offence, the limits may be raised to \$5,000 and one year.

-Division of Value Matrimonial Interests or Rights
+Matrimonial Interests or Rights